jupyter/jupyter.github.io/README.md

 You can not do it yet with .md file, but you will be able soon.

 Add commit (and don't forget to add to `_data/nav.yml`

-`navbar_gray: true` start the navbar with a grey background if you need it.

 # Continuous Integration Testing on Travis